UnexpectedMaker/micropython-tinypico/README.rst

 ----------------
 .. code-block:: python

-    # Get a *rough* estimate of the current battery voltage
+    # Return a *rough* estimate of the current battery voltage
     def battery_voltage():

     # Return the current charge state of the battery